-Or so it would seem.
+Or maybe it just feels that way… often.
 A couple things came up recently with regard to LRV, light reflectance value, and I decided to write a blog post to tell you what happened.

 First up is my virtual client on the west coast who works in the film industry.
 He is particularly adept with lighting.
 When he bought a bungalow on the beach, he noticed the interior rooms had a unique quality of light.
 He reached out to me because he found the article I wrote in 2005 about LRV.
 The goal was a color strategy customized for the bungalow’s unique quality of light and he chose to trust me with color selections.
 Also, he wanted to use a boutique brand of paint, which I will not name.
 You’ll understand why in a minute.